Zapiro: Awards and exhibitions

 Shapiro became the first cartoonist to win a category prize in the CNN African Journalist of the Year Awards in 2001, and was awarded the Mondi Newspaper Award for Graphic Journalism in both 2003 and 2004.
 That same year he was made an Honorary Doctor of Literature by the University of Transkei.
-In 2005 Shapiro won the Principal Prince Claus Award.
+In 2005, Shapiro won the Principal Prince Claus Award.

-He has held solo cartoon exhibitions in New York, London and Frankfurt and many in South Africa, and has also exhibited in numerous group shows locally and internationally.
+He has held solo cartoon exhibitions in New York, London, Frankfurt, and across South Africa, and has also exhibited in numerous group shows locally and internationally.
 His exhibition "Jiving with Madiba" was held at the South African Jewish Museum in Cape Town from 14 July to 27 November 2011.
 He has been an invited participant in cartoon events in Cameroon, Botswana, Australia, France, the UK, the Netherlands and Italy.
-In 2003 he was Africa's only representative amongst cartoonists invited to the World Economic Forum in Davos, Switzerland, and he attended the forum again in 2004–2006.
+In 2003, he was Africa's only representative amongst cartoonists invited to the World Economic Forum in Davos, Switzerland, and he attended the forum again from 2004 to 2006.

 In 2007, he received the Courage in Editorial Cartooning Award at the annual Cartoonists Rights Network International dinner, capping the 50th Anniversary Convention of the Association of American Editorial Cartoonists.
 At the South African Cartoonists Awards in 2008 he won the Best Humorist Cartoon award.
-In 2009, the Media Institute of Southern Africa awarded Zapiro its MISA Press Freedom Award for his two decades of humour and satire in South Africa.
+In 2009, the Media Institute of Southern Africa awarded Zapiro the MISA Press Freedom Award for his two decades of humour and satire in South Africa.

 He was awarded the Freedom to Publish Prize by the International Publishers Association in 2012.
-In 2019, He was awarded the Chevalier des Arts et des Lettres one of France's highest cultural honours.
+In 2019, he was awarded the Chevalier des Arts et des Lettres, one of France's highest cultural honours.
 He was also ranked by Jeune Afrique magazine as one of the 50 most influential personalities on the African continent.